 by Scott Mehl © Unofficial Royalty 2016

 Queen Maria II of Portugal first became Queen at just seven years old.
 Deposed two years later, she returned to the throne at age 15 and reigned until her death.
 She was born Maria da Glória Joana Carlota Leopoldina da Cruz Francisca Xavier de Paula Isidora Micaela Gabriela Rafaela Gonzaga on April 4, 1819, at the São Cristóvão Palace in Rio de Janeiro, Brazil.
 Maria was the eldest of six children of the future King Pedro IV of Portugal (and Emperor Pedro I of Brazil) and his first wife, Archduchess Maria Leopoldina of Austria.
-Born in Brazil, Maria is the only European monarch to be born outside of Europe.
+Born in Brazil, Maria is the only European monarch born outside of Europe.

 She had six siblings: